wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

     - Same logic for CPU, every `AVX512` specialized packages need to highlight that feature in the exact same way.
     - Shall we have a package like `troveclassifiers` to act as a "source of truth"?

+5. **Other details**
+    - Should `*` be permitted in property values?
+It is part of version specifiers, so we may want to allow it for consistency.
+    - Should `variant_hash` and/or `variant_label` environment markers be added?

 ## Conclusion

 This proposal outlines a scalable and backward-compatible solution for platform-specific Python Wheel distribution.